 Course material documents (such as lecture notes, problems sheets), are usually provided as PDF output, which has been created from a LaTeX source code.
 Making mathematical PDF documents suitable for a screen reader is problematic, so where appropriate we provide the LaTeX source code to individual staff and students, if that will better address their needs.

-Provision of closed-captioning for video material (e.g. lecture capture content) in advance is not done due to the disproportionate cost, however discussions are had where there is a need for our students or staff and appropriate arrangements and adjustments agreed.
+The university lecture capture service used does provide automated captioning and other features as outlined in the associated lecture capture accessibility statement.
+Provision of accurate checked closed-captioning for video material (e.g. lecture capture content) in advance is not done due to the disproportionate cost, however discussions are had where there is a need for our students or staff and appropriate arrangements and adjustments agreed.